-- 5.26 Listed Buildings in line with planning policy the proposals provide for the retention of the listed Broadbent Building and Gymnasium and their sensitive refurbishment for a mix of residential and commercial and community uses. - 5.27 The Order Scheme proposals were subject to extensive discussions with Council officers and the GLA and as a result the principles adopted were broadly supported and are considered to satisfy the aspirations of the area set out in the various adopted and emerging policy documents. - 5.28 Based on the above, the proposals are considered to provide the opportunity to bring an under used town centre site back into use and to secure the delivery of a mixed neighbourhood that will contribute significantly to the economic, environmental and social sustainability and well-being of the wider Ponders End town centre.
+- 5.25 Retail Offer The existing retail provision on the High Street will be replaced and enhanced.
+The new replacement units range in size and provide opportunities to accommodate a variety of occupiers.
+The potential also exists to support emerging retail businesses through the identification of a proportion of the overall floor space at subsidised rents. - 5.26 Employment - The redevelopment will result in existing employment floor space being lost from the site and justification for this position is dealt with in Section 8.
+It is proposed that any existing businesses that are lost as a result of the development will be assisted by the Council to find alternative accommodation within Enfield. - 5.27 Community Facilities The Order Scheme provides for the existing library to be relocated to a new building fronting the High Street which will also include a community space which will most likely function as a replacement nursery.
+The location of the new library will create a prominent landmark on the High Street and frames the civic space provided at the centre of the Order Scheme, with the existing Mosque located opposite. - 5.27 The Order Scheme proposals were subject to extensive discussions with Council officers and the GLA and as a result the principles adopted were broadly supported and are considered to satisfy the aspirations of the area set out in the various adopted and emerging policy documents. - 5.28 Based on the above, the proposals are considered to provide the opportunity to bring an under used town centre site back into use and to secure the delivery of a mixed neighbourhood that will contribute significantly to the economic, environmental and social sustainability and well-being of the wider Ponders End town centre.